Ivelina-Vasileva/Bookly24/README.md

 # Overview
-This repository contains end-to-end (E2E) tests for Bookly24 using Playwright with TypeScript.
+This repository contains end-to-end (E2E) tests for Bookly24 (Scheduling Software) using Playwright with TypeScript.
 The tests ensure the core functionalities of the platform work as expected.

 # Prerequisites
 Ensure you have the following installed: